Finding better ways to provide the materials the world needs

 Join our team

-The Rincon Lithium Project – a large, undeveloped lithium-brine project located in the heart of the ‘lithium triangle’ in Argentina – will be a valuable source of rapidly produced, high-quality lithium for the global energy transition.
+The Rincon Lithium Project – a large, low-cost lithium-brine asset located in the heart of the ‘lithium triangle’ in Argentina – will be a valuable source of rapidly produced, high-quality lithium for the global energy transition.

 - Jakob Stausholm, Chief Executive Officer, Rio Tinto